 “Following the fire of 1873, Mr Holenbake sold the lot to Nelson Palmer, who according to the records, sold to Henry Naber, father of H.J.
 Naber of this village.
 At the same time, John Rein, then a young man of twenty, came from Burlington and bought the lot where the blacksmith shop now stands.
 The two lots were bought for $150 apiece.
 ‘Mr. Naber furnished the money’, says Mr. Rein, ‘as well as the money for the two buildings we erected the same year – his wagon and paint shop and my blacksmith shop.
 These two buildings, the wagon shop, a two-story building, cost in the neighborhood of $150 each.’3

 “For six years, Mr. Naber operated his wagon shop after which he sold it to William Auterman.
 Eighteen years later, Henry Hegeman became the owner.
 He enlarged and remodeled the building and used it for a livery barn.
 Kinney & Best operated a livery barn there for a while and later Joseph DeGilleke ran a garage until called to the Colors during the late war.
 (WWI) Michael Deneen bought it of Mr. Hegeman.
 Edward F. Kortendick purchased it in 1919, tore down the building and used the material in the construction of a barn on his farm.
 The same year he sold the lot to Charles Apple.

 Time moves on, the new replaces the old.
 The automobile takes the place of the wagon and the modern garage has made of the livery barn only a memory”4

 In addition to the commercial business he operated in the brick corner building, Ole Heg had a strong interest in printing.
 Heg occasionally printed “The Waterford Times”.
-It was not a regular publication and his equipment was later sold to C.M.
+It was not a regular publication and only two editions are known to exist.
+His equipment was later sold to C.M.
 Whitman who started the Waterford Post, which is still published weekly.5

 Groat & McKenzie